advantageous/systemd-cloud-watch/README.md

 * `local`: (Optional) Used for unit testing.
 Will not try to create an AWS meta-data client to read region and AWS credentials.

+* `tail`: (Optional) Start from the tail of log.
+Only send new log entries.
+This is good for reboot so you don't send all of the logs in the system, which is the default behavior.

+* `rewind`: (Optional) Used to rewind X number of entries from the tail of the log.
+Must be used in conjunction with the `tail` setting.

+* `mock-cloud-watch` : (Optional) Used to send logs to a Journal Repeater that just spits out message and priority to the console.
+This is used for development only.

 ### AWS API access